 The ECCC is a national court established pursuant to an agreement between the Royal Government of Cambodia and the United Nations.
 The court was created in order try senior members of the Khmer Rouge or serious violations of Cambodian penal law, international humanitarian law and custom, and violation of international conventions recognized by Cambodia, committed during the period between 17 April 1975 and 6 January 1979.
 Students will work on a range of issues related to the prosecution of four senior Khmer Rouge leaders who are currently on trial.
 The internship is open to qualified second and third year students as well as recent graduates.
 Students must have a strong background in international and/or criminal law.

 In addition to the placements above, we are also exploring internship options with the African Commission on Human and Peoples' Rights, the International Criminal Court, the Special Court for Sierra Leone, and the Special Tribunal for Lebanon.
-If you are interested in any of these options, please contact the Rapoport Center.

 “My work in Cambodia, made possible by the Rapoport Center, is the best thing I’ve ever done.
 I’ve absorbed a tremendous amount about case management, trial skills, and international criminal law by working closely with expert attorneys.
 Being part of such a historically significant trial in the place where the crimes occurred is an experience that I will continue to carry with me.” - Catherine Wagner, Extraordinary Chambers in the Courts of Cambodia, 2013

 Qualified students should submit the following materials in PDF format through our online application system.